brayevalerien/StackScript/README.md

         printf("%f\n", i);
     }
 ```
-Both of this codes have a simple way to express:
+Both codes have a simple way to express:
 - a way to initialize the loop counter
 - a condition for the loop to be executed again
 - some code to execute at the end of a loop

 ### [fibonacci.stsc](./examples/fibonacci.stsc)
-this program is a bit more complex but it computes the firsts terms of the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_sequence).
+this program is a bit more complex but it computes the first terms of the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_sequence).
 It uses many important concepts of StackScript, including stack manipulation.
 ```
 1 print 1 print
 20